-Tropical Storm Beta forecast to make landfall Monday
+Tropical Storm Beta forecast to make landfall late Monday

 Galveston, which has about 50,000 residents, was the site of the deadliest hurricane in U.S. history, a 1900 storm that killed an estimated 6,000 people.
 The city was also hit hard in 2008 by Hurricane Ike, which caused about $30 billion in damage.
 Kitcheo’s previous home was heavily damaged during Ike and had to be torn down.

-Beta was churning slowly through the Gulf of Mexico early Monday about 115 miles (190 kilometers) south of Galveston, the U.S. National Hurricane Center said.
-The storm had maximum sustained winds of 60 mph (95 kph) and was moving west-northwest at 6 mph (10 kph).
+Beta was churning slowly through the Gulf of Mexico on Monday morning about 120 miles (190 kilometers) south of Galveston, and 70 miles (110 kilometers) east-southeast of Port O’Connor, Texas, the U.S. National Hurricane Center said.

-Houston Mayor Sylvester Turner on Sunday said while Beta was not expected to bring rain like Harvey, he cautioned residents to “be weather alert.”

-“Be weather aware because things can change.
-This is 2020 and so we have to expect the unexpected,” said Turner, adding the city expected to activate its emergency center on Monday.

 Forecasters ran out of traditional storm names on Friday, forcing the use of the Greek alphabet for only the second time since the 1950s.

-Meanwhile, Teddy remained a powerful hurricane on Monday, with maximum sustained winds of 105 mph (165 kph) and moving north at 6 mph (9 kph).
-Teddy was centered 195 miles (315 kilometers) south-southeast of Bermuda less than a week after Hurricane Paulette made landfall in the wealthy British territory.
-A tropical storm warning was in effect for Bermuda.

-Wilfred, which had been a tropical storm, weakened to a trough of low pressure late Sunday.
+Beta is forecast to dump heavy rain on the southwestern corner of Louisiana three weeks after the same area got pounded by Hurricane Laura.
+More than 41,000 homes and businesses remain without electricity, and Beta could add to that figure by toppling trees that were left leaning by the previous storm, said meteorologist Donald Jones of the National Weather Service office in Lake Charles, Louisiana.

+If Beta makes landfall in Texas, it would be the ninth named storm to make landfall in the continental U.S. in 2020.
+That would tie a record set in 1916, according to Colorado State hurricane researcher Phil Klotzbach.

-Parts of the Alabama coast and Florida Panhandle were still reeling from the effects of Hurricane Sally, which roared ashore on Wednesday.
-At least two deaths were blamed on the system.
+Parts of the Alabama coast and Florida Panhandle were still reeling from the effects of Hurricane Sally, which roared ashore Wednesday, causing at least two deaths.
+The hurricane caused about $2 billion in privately insured losses from wind and storm surge, Boston-based disaster modeling firm Karen Clark & Company estimated.
+That doesn’t include uninsured losses, the National Flood Insurance Program claims or damage to offshore property, like oil rigs.

+Meanwhile, tropical storm winds and big waves battered Bermuda on Monday as Hurricane Teddy approached.
+The Category 2 storm was expected to pass east of the wealthy British territory as it headed to Nova Scotia, which was under a tropical storm warning from Lower East Pubnico to Main-a-Dieu.

+Teddy was located about 160 miles (260 kilometers) southeast of Bermuda on Monday morning.
+It had maximum sustained winds of 100 mph (155 kph) and was moving north-northeast at 9 mph (15 kph), according to the U.S. National Hurricane Center in Miami.

 Associated Press reporters Kelli Kennedy in Fort Lauderdale, Florida, and Russ Bynum in Savannah, Georgia, contributed to this report.